 - A clear communication of the product benefits (portability, versatility, shelf life, etc.), especially compared to sliced bread.

 - Product sampling in supermarkets in order to get potential consumers to try it.

-As a consequence, product recognition rose and, therefore, sales increased.
+As a result, product recognition rose and sales increased.